monarch-initiative/gpsea/docs/tutorial.rst

 choose a variant that is specifically located in the gene.
 The MANE transcript will be displayed here (e.g., `NM_181486.4(TBX5):c.1221C>G (p.Tyr407Ter)
 <https://www.ncbi.nlm.nih.gov/clinvar/variation/495227/>`_).

 We additionally need the corresponding protein identifier.
 A good way to find this is to search on the transcript id in `NCBI Nucleotide <https://www.ncbi.nlm.nih.gov/nuccore/>`_.
 In our case, search on `NM_181486.4` will bring us to `this page <https://www.ncbi.nlm.nih.gov/nuccore/NM_181486.4>`_.
-If we search within this page for "NP_", this will bring us to the corresponding protein accession `NP_852259.1`.
+If we search within this page for `"NP_"`, this will bring us to the corresponding protein accession `NP_852259.1`.

 >>> cohort_name = 'TBX5'